blukatdevelopment/FPS_Framework/Planning/README.md

 - Actors lack humanoid models with animations.
 - Lack of item variety.
 (Currently no apparel, aid, or misc)
 - Menu system might benefit from some inheritance.
+- BUG: Can use rifle when reloading it.
+- BUG: Clicking repeatedly highlights HUD
+- BUG: When you die, your inventory screen stays open.
+- BUG: When a match ends and new match starts, arena is not initialized properly.

 # Completed Milestones